Skip to content

 Cutting the Band Slot for Your Speargun Blank

 Once the speargun blank is cut to length you can make your band slots.
 The band slots are where you will store your bands.
 These can be very simple.
 All you need is a drill and a drill bit.
 You can drill a hole for each band that you want for your speargun.
-Given the dimensions of the speargun body, we recommend two bands, with a maximum of three bands.
+Given the dimensions of the speargun body, we recommend two to three bands.
 Make sure to give some space between each hole for individual bands.
 There is a lot of force that is placed on these band holes and you need about one inch between each hole to prevent damage when the speargun trigger is pulled.

 Rounding the Edges of The Speargun Blank

-These speargun blanks arrive to you as rectangles.
+Our speargun blanks arrive to you as rectangles.
 While these can be perfectly functional spearguns as they are, they tend to look a bit better with rounded sides.
 If you have a router table this is a pretty easy task.
 You just need a round over router bit and to set it to the right height.
 This easily rounds over the edges of the speargun and gives it a more finished look.
-IOF you don’t have a router table there are other options.
+If you don’t have a router table, there are other options.
 You can use hand tools, like a chisel, if you have a great deal of patience and time.

 You can hand shape your speargun to be exactly how you want it to be in this manner.
 The real secret to a professional looking speargun is to sand it.
 The sanding process for a quality speargun seems never ending.
 Start with coarser grits and work your way to finer grit sandpaper from there.This will slowly remove any imperfections you can see in the wood that occurred while you were building the speargun.